zilinissleepin/freqtrade/docs/strategy-callbacks.md

 ## Plot annotations callback

 The plot annotations callback is called whenever freqUI requests data to display a chart.
+This callback has no meaning in the trade cycle context and is only used for charting purposes.

 The strategy can then return a list of `AnnotationType` objects to be displayed on the chart.
 Depending on the content returned - the chart can display horizontal areas, vertical areas, or boxes.